ASOPRS Ophthalmic Plastic Surgery Fellowship (Even Year)

-The fellowship’s primary locations include Massachusetts Eye and Ear and the VA Boston Healthcare System in Jamaica Plain.
-The VA is a busy, regional referral center for all of New England, and the residents who staff it are from Mass.
-Eye and Ear and Boston University.
-Mass.
-Eye and Ear fellows are the only oculoplastic surgery fellows that participate in VA activities.
+The fellowship’s primary locations include Mass Eye and Ear and the VA Boston Healthcare System in Jamaica Plain.
+The VA is a busy, regional referral center for all of New England, and the residents who staff it are from Mass Eye and Ear and Boston University.
+Mass Eye and Ear fellows are the only oculoplastic surgery fellows that participate in VA activities.

 The fellow will also spend an average of one day per week for six months of the year in surgery with Dr. Migliori at Rhode Island Hospital in Providence.
 Dr. Migliori possesses an excellent scope of knowledge of cosmetic procedures and will provide additional training in all areas of oculoplastics.
 The commute time from Boston to Providence is one hour.

 All applicants must be eligible to obtain a full medical license per the Massachusetts Board of Registration in Medicine.
 International medical graduates must also be eligible for an H1B visa.
 (Eligibility includes passing all three steps of the USMLE and reporting results to Mass.
 Eye and Ear prior to the Match deadline.)